magda-io/magda-config/README.md

 ## Getting Started
 How you get started with Magda will depend on where you're starting from:
 - **I have nothing already set up, and I'm happy to run everything on Google Cloud through Terraform**: Please use the instructions below.
-- **I already have a kubernetes cluster, or want to use a local environment/cloud environment other than Google Cloud, or I just don't like Terraform**: Please use the guide at [existing-k8s.md](./existing-k8s.md).
-Note that this is a bit harder than just letting terraform do the heavy lifting for you, but you'll also learn more along the way.
+- **I already have a kubernetes cluster, or want to use a local environment/cloud environment other than Google Cloud, or I just don't like Terraform**: Please have a look at [our tutorial repo](https://github.com/magda-io/magda-brown-bag).

 > NOTE: Since version `v0.0.57`, Magda requires Helm v3 to deploy.
 The Terraform helm provider has been upgraded to version 1.1.1 to support Helm v3.
 If you previously deployed an older version (e.g. v0.0.56-RC6) Magda, please refer to [this migration document](https://github.com/magda-io/magda/blob/8979f9e2322c2d94b0c0dcc893f190680667fa35/docs/docs/migration/v0.0.56-RC6-to-v0.0.57-0.md) to upgrade your release before use terraform to upgrade your existing release to a newer version.